Tasty Recipes for the Home Cook

 Because the cereal is already flavored, only a few simple ingredients are needed to create these super tasty cones.

-• Cereal—Pick from a plethora of cereal varieties…Froot Loops, Cocoa Krispies, Honey Nut Cheerios, Fruity Pebbles, Corn Pops, Frosted Flakes, Cinnamon Toast Crunch, Cap’n Crunch, or another of your choosing.
-Run it through the food processor to get pulverized into flour or coarse cornmeal consistency.
+• Cereal—choose from a variety of cereals, such as Froot Loops, Cocoa Krispies, Honey Nut Cheerios, Fruity Pebbles, Corn Pops, Frosted Flakes, Cinnamon Toast Crunch, Cap’n Crunch, or another of your choosing.
+Run the cereal through the food processor to pulverize it into flour or coarse cornmeal consistency.

 • Butter—for flavoring and crispiness.